Nikhil1017/Corider_application_project/README.md

 3) Now use "docker-compose up" command in the terminal to create a docker container.

-Now the app is up and running, it can be tested using Postman, Insomnia etc
+Now the app is up and running.